Nikolaikl/ml-ops-recepies/Readme.md

 Containerisation of a restful API which can be linked with one Prefect, mlflow, and observation tools like Grafana

 Deployment can be done either offline with batch service locally - or online by either being invoked via HTTP (API Gateway on AWS) or via Streaming

+Tools to deploy the model include Flask/Django or Fastapi